heartTSA/FDSA-YOLO/README.md

 ## Data and checkpoints

 Obtain VisDrone and UAVDT from their official providers and update the YAML paths locally.
 The nine `best.pt` checkpoints and paper-facing evidence are archived separately at `https://doi.org/10.5281/zenodo.21369814`.
-The software DOI is issued by Zenodo after the first GitHub release and is listed on the repository release page.
+The software release is archived at https://doi.org/10.5281/zenodo.21373224, while the checkpoints and paper-facing evidence are available at https://doi.org/10.5281/zenodo.21369814.

 ## License and citation